Negative Pre-activations Differentiate Syntax: Introduction

-Strikingly, we find that Wasserstein neurons in the linear projections immediately preceding the nonlinearity of the multilayer perceptron (MLP) block (the gate projection in GLU-style models \citep{shazeer2020glu} such as Llama \citep{grattafiori2024llama} and the up projection in GPT-2-style models \citep{radford2019language} such as Pythia \citep{biderman2023pythia}) share an interesting property: the deviation from Gaussianity concentrates in the negative region of the pre-activation space.
-This phenomenon is specific to Wasserstein neurons in LLMs with smooth activation functions, and ReLU based models such as OPT \citep{zhang2022opt} do not exhibit comparable structure in the negative space (Figure \ref{fig:opt_pythia}).
+We find that Wasserstein neurons in the linear projections immediately preceding the nonlinearity of the multilayer perceptron (MLP) block (the gate projection in GLU-style models \citep{shazeer2020glu} such as Llama \citep{grattafiori2024llama} and the up projection in GPT-2-style models \citep{radford2019language} such as Pythia \citep{biderman2023pythia}) share an interesting property: the deviation from Gaussianity concentrates in the negative region of the pre-activation space, and so we focus on this tractable subset of neurons as candidates for analysis.
+This effect is markedly stronger in non-ReLU models: although ReLU-based models such as OPT \citep{zhang2022opt} also exhibit non-Gaussian pre-activation distributions, theirs show comparatively less concentration of such structure specifically in the negative region, consistent with ReLU’s clamping (Figure \ref{fig:opt_pythia}).